NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Name

 This alpha field defines a unique user-assigned name for an instance of a VRF DX heating coil.
 Any reference to this DX heating coil by another object will use this name.
 This heating coil name must be entered in the AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl object.
-No other system type uses this specific coil(Ref.
-Coil:Heating:DX:VariableRefrigerantFlow:FluidTemperatureControl).
+No other system type uses this specific coil.

 #### Field: Availability Schedule

 This alpha field defines the name of the schedule (ref: Schedule) that denotes whether the DX heating coil can run during a given time period.
 A schedule value greater than 0 (usually 1 is used) indicates that the unit can be on during the time period.
 A value less than or equal to 0 (usually 0 is used) denotes that the unit must be off for the time period.
-If this field is blank, the schedule has values of 1 for all time periods.
+If this field is blank the unit is always available.

 #### Field: Coil Air Inlet Node